 Chocolate Ganache Topping

-50 grams white chocolate, cut into small chunks
+50 grams dark chocolate, cut into small chunks

 2 to 3 tablespoons heavy cream